William Lyne: Fusion government

 In November 1908, the Labor party withdrew its support from Deakin, and Fisher succeeded him and held office until June 1909, when Deakin and Cook joined forces and formed the so-called "Fusion" government.
 Lyne accused Deakin of betrayal and thereafter sat as an independent Protectionist.
 His bitter denunciations of his one-time friend continued during the 11 months the ministry lasted but Deakin did not respond.
 The Labor Party came in with a large majority in the April 1910 election, and Lyne was elected as a pro-Labor independent.
 However, Lyne lost his seat in the May 1913 election when the Labor Party lost to the opposition Commonwealth Liberal Party.

 Personal life

 Following the death of his first wife Martha née Shaw, Lyne remarried in 1911, to Sarah Jane Olden.

 Sir William Lyne died in the Sydney suburb of Double Bay, in 1913.
 He was survived by one son and three daughters of the first marriage and by his second wife and her daughter.
-On 8 April 1960, Lady Sarah Lyne presented a lithograph portraying the opening of the first Federal Parliament to the then newly opened Lyneham High School.
+On 8 April 1960, Sarah, Lady Lyne presented a lithograph portraying the opening of the first Federal Parliament to the then newly opened Lyneham High School.
 Lady Lyne died in Canberra in 1961 and is buried in Woden Cemetery.